- Chart

 Strengths

-- Strong local brand recognition and customer loyalty in the Princeton area.
+- Strong local brand recognition and customer loyalty in its service area.

-- Experienced local management team with deep market knowledge.
+- Experienced management team with deep understanding of the local market.

 Weaknesses

-- Limited geographic reach compared to larger national banks.
+- Limited geographic reach compared to larger regional and national banks.

 Opportunities